 Let’s dive into what’s really going on and how you can really make a difference when it comes to the size of your audience and the reach of your content.

-Debunking The Myth About Social Media Tools
+Debunking The Social Media Myth When you use Tools

 The truth is that scheduling posts with social media tools do not impact your reach.
 Some say the rumor or myth began back in 2011 when the practice of having native content “boosted” by Facebook’s algorithm came to light.